Allied Democratic Forces insurgency: October

+November

 13 November – Ukrainian Mil Mi-24 helicopters operated by MONUSCO conduct airstrikes on an ADF insurgent group attacking an army base near the Semuliki River.
 The militants retreat into the surrounding woods following the airstrikes.
 No peacekeepers are reported injured.

 15–16 November – During the night of November 14–15, ADF insurgents attack a neighborhood in Beni, looting shops and homes.
 At least 15 civilians are killed, many of them by machete.
 It is believed the ADF carried out the attack in response to the renewed Congolese army offensive.
 According to Congolese authorities, more than 40 civilians have been killed in such attacks since the Congolese army began a renewed offensive in early November.

 30 November – Congolese soldiers kill a high-ranking ADF commander, Mouhamed Islam Mukubwa, during an assault in the Mapobu forest in northeastern North Kivu.
 Mukubwa was described as one of the three major leaders of the ADF.
 Another senior ADF leader, Nasser Abdullayi Kikuku, was also killed earlier in the month.

+December

 6 December – Two ADF attacks in the villages of Mantumbi and Kolokoko kill 17 civilians – two of whom are beheaded by machete.

 10 December – The United States imposes sanctions on ADF leader Musa Baluku and five other Congolese Islamist rebels.

 2020

+January

 13 January – 30 Congolese soldiers are killed and 70 are wounded in an intense battle with ADF militants at the ADF's headquarters camp, nicknamed "Madina", near Beni.
 40 ADF insurgents are also reported killed, including five top commanders.
 The Congolese army nevertheless captures the camp, but fails to apprehend the target of the raid, ADF leader Musa Baluku.

 28 January – ADF militants hack 38 civilians to death with machetes in Oicha.

 30 January – ADF militants kill 21 civilians in three separate attacks on Oicha, Ache, and Mandumbi.

+February

 8 February – ADF militants kill eight civilians and abduct 20 others in Magina, near Beni.
 The militants retreat after being confronted by police.

 9 February – 60 ADF fighters attack the village of Makeke, DRC, and kill seven civilians.
 Congolese soldiers and UN Peacekeepers respond and pursue the fleeing militants into the woods.
 After being cornered, 40 ADF fighters surrender to the Congolese army.

 17 February – An ADF attack in Beni kills at least eight civilians, an intelligence agent, and a Congolese soldier.

 18 February – ADF militants kill 12 civilians and burn down several houses in a village east of Beni.

 19 February – Five civilians taken hostage by the ADF are found murdered near Virunga National Park.

 24–25 February – Congolese soldiers and ADF insurgents clash on two occasions in the Kadohu village in Beni after government forces intercept an ADF raiding party.
 Seven ADF fighters and 2 Congolese soldiers are killed, and one ADF fighter is captured.

 28 February – The Congolese army releases a statement claiming to have pushed the ADF out of their last stronghold in the Beni region.